Watch Movements Explained: Quartz, Mechanical, and Automatic

 Automatic rotor mechanism

-Mechanical watches use springs and gears wound by the crown.
-They represent traditional watchmaking craftsmanship.
+That’s what makes mechanical watches endearing to us enthusiasts—traditional craftsmanship at work.
+They use springs and gears wound by the crown.
 Regular winding and periodic servicing maintain accuracy.
 Enthusiasts appreciate the engineering artistry.

 Automatic Movements